vathpela/shim-review/README.md

 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.
 ### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification.
 *******************************************************************************
-vendor_db contains redhatsecurebootca5.cer and redhatsecurebootca8.cer, which
-are included in this repository.
+This shim trusts the fedora-ca-20200709.cer certificate from this repository.

 *******************************************************************************
 ### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.
 ### Please describe your strategy.
 *******************************************************************************
-This build requires .sbat support, and that's already in all of the fixed grub2 builds but none of the pre-CVE ones.
+fedora-ca-20200709.cer was created after the last time we needed to revoke certificates.

 *******************************************************************************
 ### What OS and toolchain must we use to reproduce this build?
 Include where to find it, etc.  We're going to try to reproduce your build as closely as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
 At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.
 ### If the shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case and what the differences would be.
 *******************************************************************************
-This is built on RHEL 9.
+This is built on Fedora 38.
 The Dockerfile in this repository can be used to launch an identical buildroot.

 *******************************************************************************
 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 *******************************************************************************
-root.log and build.log
+root.log and build.log are in this repo.

 *******************************************************************************
 ### What changes were made in the distor's secure boot chain since your SHIM was last signed?